-In this article, we look at some of the most common STIs in men and discuss the signs and symptoms, prevention methods, and available treatment options.
+In this article, we look at some of the most common STIs in males.
+We also explore the symptoms, signs, treatments, and best methods of prevention.

-In some cases, an STI does not cause any visible symptoms, so it is possible to have one without knowing it.
-People can also mistake any symptoms that do develop for those of other conditions.
+In some cases, an STI causes no noticeable symptoms, so it is possible to have one without knowing it.
+It may also be easy to mistake STI symptoms for those of another issue.

-Chlamydia is a bacterial STI that a person with the infection can pass on by having anal, oral, or vaginal sex without a condom.
-Men can get chlamydia in the urethra, rectum, or throat.
+Chlamydia is a bacterial STI that passes from person to person through anal, oral, or vaginal sex without a condom.
+In a male, chlamydia can develop in the urethra, rectum, or throat.

-People refer to chlamydia as a “silent” infection because people are often unaware that they have it.
-The majority of chlamydia infections in men do not cause any symptoms, but some men can develop symptoms several weeks after infection.
+Some call chlamydia a “silent” infection because people are often unaware that they have it.
+The majority of these infections in males cause no symptoms.

-Common signs and symptoms of chlamydia in the urethra in men include:
+Common symptoms of chlamydia in the urethra include:

 - discharge from the penis